 The birthplace of glorious Americana with stunning coastlines and enduring maritime tradition

-Coastal New England is rich in nautical history and known for its rugged coastline, countless islands, picturesque harbors, and enchanting towns, lending itself perfectly to yacht exploration.
+A New England yacht charter is rich in nautical history and known for its rugged coastline, countless islands, picturesque harbors, and enchanting towns, lending itself perfectly to yacht exploration.
 Characteristic New England elements can be found at every stop, from towering lighthouses and clambakes on the beach to quaint seaside villages and cobblestone streets.

 Few sailing destinations in America are as rich with cultural heritage and seafaring tradition as here.
 You’ll find charming towns, lively waterfront attractions, historical landmarks, and plenty of signature seafood.
 Stroll along the sandy beaches, absorb the crisp sea air, saunter through old sea captains’ and artists’ colonies, and discover everything that makes New England so enchanting.